Gradle¶

 How to build from source code¶

-When you clone this example project sources, go into that directory and execute gradle clean upload
+When you clone this example project sources, go into that directory and execute gradle clean upload.

 This will try to deploy artifacts to the Strongbox Repository.